-But by the time I made it to my bus transfer point in Mississauga, I knew I needed help
+But by the time I made it to my bus transfer point in Mississauga, I knew I needed help.

 I crawled back into that coffee shop to find a pay phone.
-I went back to that counter, but the pretty young girl wasnt there anymore, instead replaced by a gruff, bald, short, middle-aged Greek man who gave me attitude when I kindly asked for change for a dollar so I could use the pay phone.
+I went back to that counter, but the pretty young girl wasn’t there anymore, instead replaced by a gruff, bald, short, middle-aged Greek man who gave me attitude when I kindly asked for change for a dollar so I could use the pay phone.
 He made me buy something so I purchased a fucking donut which I tossed in the trash and proceeded to stick a quarter in the phone and call my father.

 Dad was at that point a cabby, night-crawling through the city in search of fares.
 He was just 2 years shy of divorcing my mother, a painful dissolve in itself.
-But Ive never held a grudge and he and I have always been close.
+But I never held a grudge and he and I had always been close.
 I got him just as he was en route back to his apartment for the night and told him about my predicament.
 I asked if he could take me home.

 Within 10 minutes he was at that coffee shop.